jorystewart/Send-Message/README.md

 # tools

 Provides some simple Powershell functions.
-For more details of each function, use Get-Help <function>.
+For more details of each function, use Get-Help.

 Send-Message sends a pop-up message to remote computers.